CanExport SMEs - Applicant’s guide

 - align with Global Affairs Canada-designated priority sectors in chosen market(s)

-- are put forward by under-represented groups in international trade (women, Indigenous peoples, LGBTQ2+, visible minorities, and youth)
+- are put forward by businesses owned or led by groups that are traditionally underrepresented in international trade such as women, Indigenous Peoples, Black Canadians, LGBTQ2+, visible minorities and young entrepreneurs.

 - focus on markets where Canada has signed free trade agreements such as: